How to Use this Guide

-Okay, first you need to secure a good name for your non-profit that’s unlike any other business name already registered with the state and that doesn’t contain restricted wording.
-To begin, conduct a Corporate Name Search through the state and remember that PA doesn’t require corporate designators like “Corporation” or “Inc.” For more specific information regarding names, bookmark Ch.17 of the Pennsylvania Code.
+Okay, first you need to secure a good name for your nonprofit that’s unlike any other business name already registered with in PA and that doesn’t contain restricted wording.
+To begin, conduct a Corporate Name Search through the state.
+For more specific information regarding names, bookmark Ch.17 of the Pennsylvania Code.

-If needed, you can file a Name Reservation form with the Dept. of State Bureau of Corporations & Charitable Organizations that will protect the name for 120 days while you’re forming which gives you plenty of time.
+If needed, you can file a Name Reservation form with the Dept. of State Bureau of Corporations & Charitable Organizations that protects the name for 120 days while you’re forming, which gives you plenty of time.

 Filing Fee: $70

-That said, you can hire an outside professional service and expect to pay up to $160/year, or get a certified agent free when you incorporate your non-profit with a service like IncFile or BizFilings.
+That said, you can hire an outside professional service and expect to pay up to $160/year, or get a registered agent free when you incorporate your non-profit with a service like IncFile.
 They handle this and more depending on your startup package.

-An incorporator, and there can be more than one, is responsible for “executing” the Articles of Incorporation with the state in Step 5.
-Pretty simple and the only real requirement is that they be over 18 year of age.
-Directors on the other hand bare far more responsibility.
-For now you’ll be recruiting at least one temporary director to oversee the organization until in Step 7, you vote in the official directors of the board.
+An incorporator (there can be more than one) is responsible for “executing” the Articles of Incorporation with the state in Step 5.
+Pretty simple and the only real requirement is that they be over 18 years of age.
+Directors on the other hand bear far more responsibility.

-These are the rules you stipulate that determine how your non-profit organization is governed and managed.
-All incorporated non-profits need them because if they aren’t in place the default Pennsylvania state statutes/codes take over which may not be the best option.
-If we look to the handbook linked above, in general bylaws cover:
+These are the rules you stipulate that determine how your nonprofit organization is governed and managed.
+All incorporated nonprofits need them because if they aren’t in place the default Pennsylvania statutes/codes take over which may not be the best option.
+According to the handbook linked above, in general nonprofit bylaws cover:

-Once you and your team decide it’s time to form the initial corporation, file your non-profit Articles of Incorporation with the state by mail, fax, or in-person.
-Plenty of further instructions are on the form, but the basic information asked should include:
+Once you and your team decide it’s time to form the corporation, file your nonprofit Articles of Incorporation with the state by mail, fax, online, or in-person along with a Docketing Statement.
+Plenty of further instructions are on the form, but be sure to include:

 Filing Fee: $125

-What we’re talking about here is a physical book, or some call it a binder, where you put copies of the most important documents that comprise your non-profit organization: formation/registration, core licenses & permits, minutes of meetings, big contracts, annual reports and taxation documents, etc.
+What we’re talking about here is a physical book, or some call it a binder, where you put copies of the most important documents that comprise your nonprofit organization: formation, registration, core licenses and permits, minutes of meetings, IRS tax-exemption confirmation, big contracts, annual reports and taxation/exemption documents, etc.

-To get one for your non-profit you can grab a quality records book at any nearby office supply store, order them online through Amazon, or get a professional Corporate Kit which let you brand the book/slip case, provide blank certificates, and more for as little as $99.
+To get one for your nonprofit you can grab a quality records book at any nearby office supply store, order them online through Amazon, or get a professional Corporate Kit which let you brand the book/slip case and more for as little as $99.

-For your first meeting assemble incorporators/directors and get ready to establish the foundation of your non-profit.
-Be sure to record “minutes” of the meeting and all attendees and have it signed by directors for your records book.
+For your first (organizational) meeting assemble the directors and get ready to establish the foundation of your nonprofit.
+Be sure to record “minutes” of the meeting and all attendees and have it signed by the directors for your records book.
 Topics you’ll cover will vary but should include:

-If you found the bylaws template useful, check out a similar Corporate Minutes Template you can also customize and use to provide initial structure until you and your board get the hang of things should it be necessary.
+If you found the bylaws template useful, check out a similar Corporate Minutes Template you can customize and use to provide initial structure until you and your board get the hang of things should amending bylaws become necessary.

 An EIN is very straightforward.
-It’s a 9-digit identifying number like a social security number but for business entities including non-profits.
-You’ll use it to setup a bank account and hire paid employees if needed, then the appropriate agencies will use it to track your financial activity.
+It’s a 9-digit identifying number like a social security number but for business entities including nonprofits that the IRS issues.
+You’ll use it to set up a bank account and hire paid employees if needed.
+Then the appropriate agencies will use it to track your financial activity.

 The quickest and easiest way to get one is by submitting a request directly through the IRS Website.

-At this point your non-profit corporation should be established, so now it’s time to handle any licensing/permit requirements and apply for tax exempt status.
+At this point your nonprofit corporation should be established, so it’s time to handle any licensing/permit requirements and apply for tax exempt status.
 While we advise consulting a lawyer, here are some steps you can take to get the ball rolling:

-While we’re at it a couple other great sites to bookmark would be the Pittsburgh district office of the Small Business Administration and state’s SBDC page as well because they’re likely going to have tons of valuable information and connections to non-profit resources.
+While we’re at it, a couple of other great sites to bookmark would be the Pittsburgh District Office of the Small Business Administration and Pennsylvania’s own SBDC page as well, because they’re likely going to have tons of valuable information and connections to nonprofit resources.

-Most prominent institutions are used to working with charitable organizations so take your time to shop around (local, state, national banks & credit unions) and see who has the most to offer in terms of making your financials easier to manage.
+Most prominent institutions are used to working with charitable organizations so take your time to shop around (local, state, national banks and credit unions).

 Don’t jump the gun here!
 This is critical.
 The differences per year from one bank to the next, relative to their other services, is important to research.
 If you’re interested, check out this Business Checking Accounts breakdown from some of the bigger mainstream banks for starters.

-Note that this article on how to form a non-profit organization in Pennsylvania isn’t a legal document or legal advice.
+Note that this guide on forming a Pennsylvania nonprofit organization isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
-For specific legal questions regarding how to form a non-profit organization in Pennsylvania or business in general, please consult with a non-profit/corporate lawyer or other accredited professional.
+For specific legal questions regarding how to form a non-profit organization in Pennsylvania or business in general, please consult with a non-profit/corporate lawyer.
+We recommend JGW INcounsel.